izelozhan/Accounting-Ledger/README.md

 # 💸 Capstone-1: Accounting Ledger CLI 💸

-A simple **command-line interface (CLI)** application to manage and track financial transactions for business or personal use.
-This project reads from and writes to a `transactions.csv` file to store transaction data persistently.
+This is a **command-line interface (CLI)** application to manage and track financial transactions for business or personal use.
+The application reads and saves all transactions to a file named `transactions.csv` .
+Each transaction is recorded as a single line in the CSV file.

 ---